 Web Resources

-The relevant search box is one of the two main tools on this website which are intended to help reduce the amount of reinvention of the wheel within UFOlogy.
-The other main tool is the collection of tables of references to discussion of UFO incidents, personalities and other matters in various books.
-Those tables can be sorted by author, length and date.
+There is a rapid turnover of UFO material on the Internet.
+Many links to material on UFO websites quickly become out of date.
+Therefore, instead of giving many links to specific webpages I have instead focused on providing tables of references to discussion of UFO incidents, personalities and other matters in various books.
+Those tables of references to discussion in books can be sorted by author, length and date.
 I hope these tools are useful.

 Book References